+Creative writing is a process that draws on experience, research, craft, feedback and revision.
 This subject is an introduction to writing creative narratives.
-It introduces students to essential storytelling techniques and provides a vocabulary for understanding the craft of constructing narratives that reflect genre conventions and reader expectations.
-Students learn skills in creative writing through constructing a story that is inspired by a theme, such as journeys.
-The subject guides students through the stages of developing an idea, designing and drafting a story, and editing.
-Students explore how selected authors portray places, events, characters and themes.
-Writing is understood as a process that draws on experience, research, craft, feedback and revision.
+It will introduce you to essential storytelling techniques and provide a vocabulary for understanding the craft of constructing narratives that reflect genre conventions and reader expectations.
+You will learn skills in creative writing through constructing a story that is inspired by a theme such as place.
+In this subject you will be guided through the stages of developing an idea, designing, drafting and editing a story.
+You will explore how selected authors portray places, events, characters and themes.
+Build your confidence with storytelling and enhance your writing skills within a supportive and flexible university learning environment at UNE.

-Assessment 1 Introductory story exercise: 250 words.
-Relates to Learning Outcomes 1-2 Assessment 2 Story design: 1250 words.
+Assessment 1 Scene and Statement: 250 words.
+Relates to Learning Outcomes 1-2 Assessment 2 Story Plan and Research Record: 1250 words.
 Relates to Learning Outcomes 1-3 Assessment 3 Edited story and reflection: 2500 words.
 Relates to Learning Outcomes 1-4

 - Edited story and reflection (60%)